wgergely/ExpenseTracker/docs/source/index.rst

 ------

-**ExpenseTracker is a personal finance desktop app for visualizing expenses stored in Google Sheets.**
+**ExpenseTracker is a personal finance tool for visualizing expense transactions kept in Google Sheets.**

 .. image:: _static/ui_darklight.png